scivision/fortran2018-examples/src/io/README.md

 Simply repoint the "open" statements to `/dev/null` to speedup the procedure.
 [Benchmarks of NUL vs. scratch vs. file](./devnull.f90) show NUL can be fastest by far, when file output is not needed with least modification of old source code.

-## Read-only files and deletion in Fortran

-The `readonly` program shows that even operation system read-only files can be deleted by Fortran, like `rm -f` with the `close(u,status='delete')` option:

-    ./readonly